feifyKike/webdev_portfolio/README.md

 ## Getting Started

 These instructions will help you get the project up and running on your local machine for your development, testing, & eventual deployment.
 Run all of the commands below in your chosen terminal.

+⚡️ **A speedier but less future customizable alternative** would be to [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and then make your updates to the `portfolio.js` file via Github and then committing your changes which will automatically trigger a build process.
+Check step #2 of [deploy to Github Pages](#To-deploy-on-Github-Pages) for further instructions.

 ### Preparatory setup
 You will need to install [Git](https://github.com/git-guides/install-git), [Node.js](https://nodejs.org/en/download), & [npm](https://www.npmjs.com/package/npm).